 These ratings range from 100% disability (possible in cases where a chronic respiratory failure is documented) all the way down to 0% (possible in cases where the patient is asymptomatic but with documented sleep disorder breathing).

-The breakdown is as follows–remember that the VA rates all such cases individually but using a guide to qualifying conditions that include:
+The breakdown is as follows—remember that the VA rates all such cases individually but uses a guide to qualifying conditions that include:

-- 100 percent VA rating: awarded in cases of “chronic respiratory failure with carbon dioxide retention or cor pulmonare, or; requires tracheostomy”
+- 100%VA rating: Awarded in cases of “chronic respiratory failure with carbon dioxide retention or cor pulmonale, or requires tracheostomy”

-- 50 percent rating: awarded in cases where the use of a CPAP machine is required
+- 50% rating: Awarded in cases where the use of a CPAP machine is required

 - 30%rating: Awarded for persistent daytime “hypersomnolence”

-- 0 percent rating: awarded for asymptomatic sleep apnea with documented sleep disorder breathing
+- 0% rating: Awarded for asymptomatic sleep apnea with documented sleep disorder breathing